bitovi/crawlify/README.md

 # crawlify

-Crawlify uses a pool of ([zombie](http://zombie.labnotes.org/)) browsers to create a static copy of your single-page application.
+Crawlify uses a pool of [PhantomJS](http://phantomjs.org/) browsers to create a static copy of your single-page application.
 Rather than waiting an arbitrary amount of time, crawlify includes a client-side component that you use within your own code.
+This makes crawling blazing fast.

 # Installation